-Joint B.S.E./Liberal Arts and Sciences Degree
+B.S.E./Liberal Arts and Sciences Degree

-Students may earn two University of Iowa bachelor's degrees in a joint program in the College of Engineering and the College of Liberal Arts and Sciences.
+Students may earn two University of Iowa bachelor's degrees in a combined program in the College of Engineering and the College of Liberal Arts and Sciences.
 Successful candidates are awarded a B.S.E.
 (Bachelor of Science in Engineering) by the College of Engineering and a B.A.
 (Bachelor of Arts), B.S.
 (Bachelor of Science), B.F.A.
 (Bachelor of Fine Arts), or B.M.
 (Bachelor of Music) by the College of Liberal Arts and Sciences.

-Students in the joint program usually are able to meet the degree requirements of both colleges in about five academic years.
+Students in the combined program usually are able to meet the degree requirements of both colleges in about five academic years.
 The exact length of time necessary to complete the program is determined by the major areas of study selected in each college.
-Students who enter the joint degree program are assigned two faculty advisors, one in their major department in the College of Engineering and the other in their major department in the College of Liberal Arts and Sciences.
+Students who enter the combined degree program are assigned two faculty advisors, one in their major department in the College of Engineering and the other in their major department in the College of Liberal Arts and Sciences.

 It is crucial that students enroll in the proper mathematics and engineering courses early in their course of study to expedite the completion of the program.
-The specific engineering courses taken by each student vary according to his or her engineering major.
+The specific engineering courses taken by each student vary according to one's engineering major.
 Since courses in natural sciences, mathematics, humanities, and social sciences are accepted for credit by both colleges, students may be able to count a particular course toward both degrees.